dagomezy/BLAKE/README.md

 BLAKE
 =====

-BLAKE plugin for Cryptool 2.0
+BLAKE plugin for CrypTool 2.0